RobertAFranco/Recipe-CRUD/Proposal.md

 - As a registered user, I want to be able to log in so that I can access my saved recipes and manage them.
 ### Recipe Creation
 - As a logged-in user, I want to be able to create a new recipe by providing a title, ingredients, and instructions so that I can save and share my favorite recipes.
-- As a logged-in user, I want to be able to upload an image for my recipe so that it looks more appealing.
+- As a logged-in user, I want to be able to upload an image for my recipe so that it looks more appealing (might be strech).
 ### Recipe Viewing (Reading)
 - As a logged-in user, I want to see a list of all my saved recipes so that I can easily access and manage them.
 - As a user, I want to view details of a specific recipe including title, ingredients, instructions, and image so that I can follow the recipe.